-- 3.1 The benefits of this training align with the evidence base developed through the Serious Violence Duty Strategic Needs Assessment and the priorities of Norfolk's Serious Violence Duty Strategy. - 3.2 Rigorous analysis has been undertaken to inform the evidence base including quantitative partnership data analysis and qualitative engagement activity with stakeholders including statutory, non-statutory, voluntary and community sector and communities, including young people. - 3.3 The benefits of this training are: - Local partners and multi-agency bodies have increased confidence in the local response to serious violence with regards to children and young people. - Training is in place for key practitioners regarding the awareness of vulnerability factors, identification of those at risk of involvement in serious violence, assessments of the risk, and improved responses to vulnerability for children and young people. - Young people are safeguarded by referral to appropriate support, based on an assessment of their need.
+- 3.1 The benefits of this conference align with the evidence base developed through the Serious Violence Duty Strategic Needs Assessment and the priorities of Norfolk's Serious Violence Duty Strategy. - 3.2 Rigorous analysis has been undertaken to inform the evidence base including quantitative partnership data analysis and qualitative engagement activity with stakeholders including statutory, non-statutory, voluntary and community sector and communities, including young people. - 3.3 The benefits of this conference are: - Delegates have an improved understanding of: - Trauma informed leadership - o The adolescent brain: identity, belonging and drivers behind behaviours - gang culture - Transitions and compassionate endings - Working with parents, carers and families to protect young people - Local responses and good practice